 Following the fall of Communism after the Velvet Revolution of 1989, Pavel and Eduard break off from the rest of the cooperative, establishing ALWIL as a company.

-Ondrej Vlcek, now CTO and EVP of Consumer, joins the company as a software developer.
+Ondrej Vlcek, now CEO of Avast, joins the company as a software developer.

 After refusing an offer to be acquired, ALWIL licenses its Avast antivirus to McAfee, and watches the global distribution of the software grow rapidly.